ikem-krueger/ikem-krueger.github.io/_posts/2021-08-05-hackintosh-asus-vivobook-14.md

 #### Trackpad

-I used "Kext Wizard" to install the VoodooI2C kexts to "/System/Library/Extensions"!
+Use "Kext Wizard" to install the VoodooI2C kexts to "/System/Library/Extensions"!